lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 	:name: portal-howto-SIA-3
 	:alt: Screenshot of the window resulting from the execution of the search above but with North - up for all eight images.

-Figure 3:  The screenshot of the window resulting from the execution of the search with paramegters as in Figure 1, but displaying eight images with North-up.
+Figure 3:  The screenshot of the window resulting from the execution of the search with parameters as in Figure 1, but displaying eight images with North-up.

 **3.3.
 Examine the remaining images.**
 Click on the "left - right" arrows above the images on the upper left.
 This will result in displaying more images.